jerry-ye-xu/jerry-ye-xu.github.io/_posts/2019-8-18-price-elasticity-retail-analytics.md

 You can think of sales for an individual product over time as a single time series, but there usually exists a cross-elasticity relationship between products.
 This relationship can be <good> or <bad>, and one of the challenges is being able to apply this relationship to improve accuracy of our models.

-Today we're going to look at how we can apply cross-elasticity to our demand models to improve forecasting outcomes.
+Today we're going to look at how to quickly build a correlation matrix so that we can incorporate it into our modelling process.

 ### Building the Correlation Matrix